 - Not suitable for recovering large sets of deleted files

 DMDE is another good tool with deeper controls for Mac recovery.
-It has a disk editor, partition manager, and RAID recovery options.
+It has a disk editor, partition recovery tool, and RAID recovery options.
 It allows you to recover almost all types of files, and you can even clone the entire disk.
 So, if you want something technical and hands-on, it is a solid option.

 - Fast and efficient recovery